buda-base/owl-schema/resources/README.md

 The turtle versions are generated via `jena riot`.

 The `RDA-Vocabularies` are cloned from [RDA-Vocabularies](https://github.com/RDARegistry/RDA-Vocabularies) and specify some of the authoritative values of literals that occur in bibframe, e.g., `bf:BookFormat`.
+[See also](http://www.rdaregistry.info).